Our Process

 Can I have an attorney review my divorce agreement before signing?

 Yes.
-We recommend that all parties have an independent attorney review their drafted agreement before signing.
-An independent attorney can help ensure that the agreement is fair and reasonable, and that it adequately protects your rights and interests.
+We encourage all parties to have an independent attorney review their drafted agreement before signing.

 What if we need more than one session of mediation?